cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/using-secrets.md

 ### Creating a secret via the Cloudify Web UI

-Secret Store Management is performed via the System Resources page in the Web interface.
+Secret Store Management is performed via the System Resources page in the Cloudify Console.

 1. Click **Create** in the Secret Store Management widget.
 2. Insert the secret key, the value (or select the secret file from your file repository) and the visibility level.